The Time Monster: Plot

 The Master, posing as a professor, gains access to a physical science research unit in the village of Wootton, near Cambridge.
 He conducts time experiments focused around transmitting matter by breaking it down into light waves.
 He is particularly interested in examining a trident-shaped crystal in his possession, using it to attract a being he addresses as Kronos.

-The Third Doctor and Jo Grant visit the institute, following his hunch that the Master is back on Earth with his TARDIS.
+The Third Doctor and Jo Grant visit the institute, following his hunch (via a dream he had about a crystal) that the Master is back on Earth with his TARDIS.
 The experiments disrupt the normal flow of time and in one instance, Hyde, a researcher, is caught in the field of the experiment, and ages to more than eighty years.
 Brigadier Lethbridge-Stewart has the project evacuated and begins a hunt for the Master.
 The Doctor explains that Kronos is a "chronovore", a creature from outside time that feeds on it, attracted from the vortex to ancient Atlantis using a crystal trident larger than one seen to have been used by the Master.
-The Doctor suspects capturing the chronovore is the Master’s purpose, and that this represents a danger to the entire Universe.
+The Doctor suspects capturing the chronovore is the Master’s purpose, and that this represents a danger to the entire universe.

 Meanwhile, the Atlantean High Priest of Poseidon, Krasis, is transported through interstitial time by the Master and brought to an office at the institute.
 The Master seizes the Seal of Kronos from the priest and uses it to conjure Kronos, a white, bird-like figure, who devours the Institute's Director, Dr Percival.
 Kronos is briefly contained by the Master, but breaks free, Krasis surmising the Master only has the smaller fragment of the original crystal.

 The Doctor and his allies, alerted by the Master's actions, build a time flow analogue to interrupt the experiments.
 The Time Lords then duel using time as a weapon, leading to a series of bizarre temporal effects.
 When they pit their TARDISes against one another, the Doctor is ejected into the vortex, but survives thanks to Jo and his TARDIS.